surister/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

 Seeding manually
 """"""""""""""""

-With CrateDB 4.x and above, you can configure a list of nodes to `seed the discovery process`_ with the ``discovery.seed_hosts`` setting in your `configuration`_ file.
+With CrateDB 4.x and above, you can configure a list of nodes to :ref:`seed the discovery process <crate-reference:conf_discovery>` with the ``discovery.seed_hosts`` setting in your `configuration`_ file.
 This setting should contain one identifier per master-eligible node.
 For example: